 The CDC is investigating the source of the illness, with the link possibly being THC.
 Many of those who have been hospitalized have been found to be vaping with THC and inhaling chemicals that have been used to cut or thin out the THC such as Vitamin E Acetate.

-However, not all the cases have been found to involve THC so investigators are continuing to explore avenues where THC is not involved at all in the vaping process and how it affects our health.
+However, not all cases have been found to involve THC so investigators are continuing to explore avenues where THC is not involved at all in the vaping process and how it affects our health.

 Injured by a Vaping Product?